ig3/srf/README.md

  * Remove fieldset ID from front and back views
  * Add countdown to next new card to home, front and back pages
  * Average study time over a longer period
+ * Show reviews to next new card
+ * persist reviews to next new card through restarts